 Each doctoral student must pass a comprehensive examination.
-This should be done by the time the student has completed 54 semester credit hours and can only be done after identifying the dissertation committee.
-Any student who does not pass the comprehensive exam by the time 69 semester credit hours have been accrued will be dismissed from the program.
+This should be done by the time the student has completed 36 semester credit hours and can only be done after identifying the dissertation committee and fulfilling the programming requirement.
+Any student who does not pass the comprehensive exam by the time 45 semester credit hours have been accrued will be dismissed from the program.
 If the comprehensive exam is not passed, the student will have the option of taking a second and final comprehensive exam in the following long semester.
-Students will be dismissed from the program if they do not pass the comprehensive exam the second time.
+Students will be dismissed from the program if they do not pass the comprehensive exam on the second attempt.

 The comprehensive examination consists of a written and an oral component.
-The written component will constitute either a business plan for developing one's own construction company or a grant proposal in the area of construction management.
+The written component will constitute either a business plan for developing a start-up company or a grant proposal in the area of engineering management.
 The grant proposal does not have to be submitted to a real/existing call for proposals, however, a "mock" proposal can be prepared that meets the guidelines of an existing call for proposal as decided by the student's dissertation committee chair.
 The oral component is administered by the dissertation committee, typically right after the dissertation proposal (see below).
-The oral exam consists of questions covering the business plan or the grant proposal.
+The oral exam consists of guestions covering the business plan or the grant proposal.
 To pass the oral exam, the student's dissertation advisor and a majority of the remaining members on the dissertation committee must agree that the student has passed.
 The student's dissertation committee members must indicate the result on the Doctoral Comprehensive Form, which is to be submitted to The Graduate College.
 This form is available on The Graduate College's website.